gbih/gbih/README.md

 - 🙀 I'm a developer
 - 🇯🇵 I live and work in Japan/日本
 - 💾 backend -> frontend -> data science/data engineering/machine learning
-- ☸️ My current interest is TensorFlow, TFX, MLOps, data engineering, Kubernetes
+- ☸️ My current interest is TFX, MLOps, data engineering, data lakes, Kubernetes
 - 🗻 I like to hike and ski down mountains

 ## Get in touch